botingw/rulebook-ai/src/rulebook_ai/packs/light-spec/README.md

 # Light-Spec Pack

+## Overview

+The `light-spec` pack transforms your AI assistant into a junior software developer that deeply understands your project.
+By leveraging established software engineering principles and a structured documentation system, this pack ensures your AI assistants (like Cursor, CLINE, RooCode, Windsurf, and Github Copilot) operate consistently, understand your project's architecture, and follow optimal workflows.

+### Why Use This Pack?

+In modern software development, AI assistants often lack the context to perform beyond simple, one-shot tasks.
+They don't understand your project's history, its architectural decisions, or your team's conventions.
+This pack solves that by creating a "second brain" for your AI, enabling it to act as a true partner in building sophisticated applications.

+### Who Is This For?

+*   **Individual Developers & Small Teams:** Build complex projects with the discipline of a large, well-organized team.
+*   **AI-Forward Engineers:** Get the most out of your AI tools by providing them with the structure they need to excel.
+*   **Prototypers & Innovators:** Move beyond simple scripts and build robust, well-documented applications from day one.

+### Key Features

+*   **Structured Memory:** A dedicated `memory/` directory provides your AI with long-term, context-rich knowledge about your project (PRDs, architecture, tasks).
+*   **Systematic Workflows:** Pre-defined rules for planning, implementation, and debugging ensure consistent, high-quality output.
+*   **Cross-Platform Compatibility:** Write rules once and use them across multiple AI coding assistants.
+The `rulebook-ai` tool handles the translation.
+*   **Reduced Setup Time:** The pack provides a ready-to-use structure, including tool starters and documentation templates, so you can get started quickly.
+*   **Extensible Tooling:** A `tools/` directory with its own environment setup allows you to add custom scripts and capabilities that your AI can leverage.

 Light-Spec is the most concise ruleset in the Rulebook-AI collection.
 It focuses on core principles and assumes a highly capable AI model paired with an experienced team.
 Use it when speed and flexibility are more important than exhaustive guardrails.

 ## When to Choose Light-Spec